 The two swords: Piri and Miri

 Har Govind became the 6th guru of the Sikhs when his father, Guru Arjan Dev, achieved martyrdom by order of Mughal emperor Jahangir.
-Guru Har Gobind wore two swords to symbolize his the Piri (spiritual) and Miri (secular) in nature of both his throne and rulership.
+Guru Har Govind wore two swords to express both Piri (spiritual) and Miri (secular), the two aspects symbolizing his sovereignty and the nature of his throne and ruler-ship.
 Har Gobind built up a personal army.
-He constructed the Akal Takhat, which is the seat of religious authority and faces Gurdwara Harmandir Sahib, commonly known as the Golden Temple.
+He constructed the Akal Takhat, which is the seat of religious authority, and faces Gurdwara Harmandir Sahib, commonly known as the Golden Temple.

 The double edge sword: Khanda